HandyPlugins/wp-total-branding/readme.txt

 - Custom CSS for website
 - Global content: add custom content to header or footer to all websites.

-= Documentation =
-Our knowledge base is available on [handyplugins.co/wptb-docs/](https://handyplugins.co/wptb-docs/)

 = Contributing & Bug Report =
-Bug reports and pull requests are welcome on [Github](https://github.com/skopco/wp-total-branding)
+Bug reports and pull requests are welcome on [Github](https://github.com/HandyPlugins/wp-total-branding)

 == Installation ==